-When it comes to choosing the perfect board for your kitchen, not all wooden cutting boards are the same.
-Depending on the design, construction and wood used, boards can offer different advantages depending on your needs.
-In this article we will explore the two main types of kitchen cutting boards: face grain boards, and endgrain boards.
-We will also tell you the most recommended wood species for each type.
+When it comes to choosing the perfect board for your kitchen, not all kitchen cutting boards are created equal.
+Depending on the design, construction, and wood used, boards can offer different advantages depending on your needs.

 Types of wooden chopping board